A Ranking Representation of Optimal Sequential Search

-Each discovery reveals $n = 2$ products, except when only one remains undiscovered in a route.\footnote{Consumers are not assumed to know the total number of available products, and thus maintain the belief that each discovery yields $n_d$ products.} Appendix \ref{app:spd_implementation} outlines the full implementation procedure.
-The Monte Carlo results, reported in Table \ref{table:discovery}, confirm the effectiveness of the modified PR-GHK simulator.
+Throughout the process, each discovery action reveals $n_r = 2$ new products, unless only one remains undiscovered along the route.
+Importantly, consumers operate without knowing the total product count, such that they always believe that a discovery yields 2 products.
+As shown in Table \ref{table:discovery}, the results confirm the effectiveness of our modified simulator.

-Empirical applications of the search and product discovery model appear in \cite{zhang2023product}, which uses a modified Kernel-Smoothed Frequency Simulator based on the alternative optimal rules from \cite{greminger2022optimal}.
-This method requires simulating values for all unselected actions before the search ends, and the added model complexity makes smoothing parameter tuning more difficult.
-Compared to Table 3 in \cite{zhang2023product}, the PR-GHK simulator avoids these issues with a more streamlined implementation and delivers estimates that are closer to the true values with smaller standard deviations.\footnote{\cite{greminger2024heterogeneous} proposes a set of implications to characterize consumer choice conditional on observing only the purchased product and develops a corresponding estimation strategy.
-In Appendix \ref{app:spd_incomplete_implementation}, we show how these implications map to a PR representation and extend the analysis to a clickstream setting with missing information on product discovery.}

-Finally, we briefly discuss the generalization.
-Up to now, all models presented in this paper rely on the Independence and Invariance assumptions, with the latter ensuring that the decisions can be represented as a unified partial ranking.
-If the Invariance assumption is relaxed but the transition process governing the evolution of action values remains identifiable, the process can no longer be captured by a single ranking.
-However, it can still be divided into comparable choice relations and may remain estimable.